Compare any two graphics cards:

 Pixel Rate

-The GeForce 8800 GTS (G80) 640MB will be a small bit (more or less 12%) faster with regards to AA than the Radeon HD 4830 512MB, and capable of handling higher resolutions better. (explain)
+The GeForce 8800 GTS (G80) 640MB should be a little bit (more or less 12%) better at full screen anti-aliasing than the Radeon HD 4830 512MB, and also should be capable of handling higher screen resolutions better. (explain)

 GeForce 8800 GTS (G80) 640MB 10260 Mpixels/sec